-Tel: +49 69 24704 783 Email: katharina.hemmen@pplaw.com URL: www.pplaw.com
+Tel: +49 69 247047 83

+Email: katharina.hemmen@pplaw.com

+URL: www.pplaw.com

 Dr. Katharina Hemmen, LL.M., is admitted as an attorney-at-law and tax advisor.
 As a counsel at P+P Pöllath + Partners in Frankfurt, she focuses on legal and tax advice with regard to domestic and international tax law, inheritance law, succession planning, as well as trust and foundation law.
-She regularly speaks at conferences of the International Bar Association (IBA) and the International Association of Young Lawyers (AIJA) on private Client topics and has been ranked as a "One to watch" in the Private Client Global Elite 2017 by Legal Week.
+She regularly speaks at conferences of the International Bar Association (IBA) on private client topics and has been ranked as a "One to watch" in the Private Client Global Elite 2018 by Legal Week.
 She has authored many publications in her practice areas.